Sharath2021/-LIVE-CLASS-MONITORING-SYSTEM-Face-Emotion-Recognition-/README.md

 * Finally, we successfully deployed the Streamlit WebApp on Heroku and Streamlit share that runs on a web server.
 * Finally, through this monitoring system teachers can analyze the students' change in emotions during online classes and address the problems faced my students and     change their way of teaching if necessary.

-* If failed to access the website and just wanted to see how the webapp works, then visit this link:-
+**If failed to access the website and wanted to see how the model works, then visit this link: https://github.com/Sharath2021/-LIVE-CLASS-MONITORING-SYSTEM-Face-Emotion-Recognition-/blob/main/emotiondetection.mp4